curioustorvald/TerranVirtualDisk/Clustered_Format.md

 | --- |----------------------------------------------------------------------------------------|

 - If the length of the file is longer than 4086 bytes, the extra entries must be written on the next block of the cluster chain
+- Clean 0-byte file will be indistinguishable from the empty cluster; 0-byte files must not have a cluster assigned, and its FAT entry must point to the reserved (0x000001) cluster instead

 # Functions